-- All CEMEX Group employees are part of our ETHOS program, a worldwide CEMEX initiative which embodies our ethics and compliance culture.
-ETHOS features on the CEMEX intranet and provides information and assistance which enables employees to integrate ethics and compliance into their daily work.
-Amongst others, employees can call or email the “ETHOSLine”, which is a safe and confidential channel to ask questions and report violations related to ethics, compliance, and governance topics.
-All employees are required to undertake training to ensure that they understand the company’s ethics and standards.
-Our ETHOS program has rooted local presence in the U.K., as employees from CEMEX´s operations in the U.K. have active roles in our ETHOS’ overall program, which includes having a local ETHOS committee in the U.K. made up of employees from different departments (i.e., legal, human resources, etc.).
+- All CEMEX Group employees are part of our ETHOS Global Program, a worldwide CEMEX initiative which embodies our ethics and compliance culture.
+ETHOS features on the CEMEX intranet and provides information and assistance intended to enable employees to integrate ethics and compliance into their daily work.
+Amongst others, employees can call, email or access the website for the “ETHOSLine”, which is a safe and confidential channel to ask questions and report violations related to ethics, compliance, and governance topics.
+All employees are required to undertake training to ensure that they understand the CEMEX Group’s ethics and standards.
+Our ETHOS Global Program has rooted local presence in the U.K., as employees from CEMEX´s operations in the U.K. have active roles in our ETHOS’ overall program, which includes having a local ETHOS committee in the U.K. made up of employees from different departments (i.e., legal, human resources, etc.).

-- The CEMEX Group is also a signatory member of the United Nations Global Compact, a strategic policy initiative for businesses that are committed to aligning their operations and strategies with 10 universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
+- Since 2004, the CEMEX Group has been a signatory member of the United Nations Global Compact (“UNGC”), a strategic policy initiative for businesses that are committed to aligning their operations and strategies with 10 universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
 Additionally, in 2018 the CEMEX Group became a participant of the UNGC.
 For more information please consult our latest Integrated Report.

-- We abide by a Conflict Minerals Policy Statement which sets out certain guidelines and criteria for the identification of Conflict Minerals.
-See our Conflict Minerals Policy
+- We abide by a global Conflict Minerals Policy which sets out certain guidelines, criteria and compliance process for the identification of Conflict Minerals.
+See our Conflict Minerals Policy.

-- As of 2017 we follow the GR1 Standards of the Global Reporting Initiative (GRI) to prepare our Integrated Report.
+- As of 2017, we follow the GRI Standards of the Global Reporting Initiative (“GRI”) to prepare our Integrated Report.
 Through the GRI Reporting Framework, we are obliged to disclose any use of child labour and forced or compulsory labour.
 Additionally, in 2019 we started reporting in alignment with the Sustainability Accounting Standard Board´s (SASB) industry-specific requirements for the Construction Material Standard.
-For more information please access our latest Integrated Report and in GRI Content Index here.
+For more information please access our latest Integrated Report, which includes our GRI Content Index and our SASB Index.

-- To ensure all those in our supply chain and contractors comply with our values, we have a due diligence process in place for onboarding and contractual relationships with third parties.
+- To ensure third parties in our supply chain and contractors comply with our values, we have a due diligence process in place for onboarding and contractual relationships with third parties.
 The onboarding process must follow established guidelines and relevant documentation must be provided and approved before we can enter into a business relationship.
-Before dealing with any third party, we must ensure that it is reputable and that it certifies through our Compliance Declaration that it complies will all applicable laws and with either (i) the provisions of Our Code and other compliance policies or (ii) with the third party´s own internal policies and guidelines with regards to their commercial relationship with CEMEX.
-The Legal Compliance Department will assist in conducting a thorough due diligence review and in documenting the relationship with any prospective third party.
+Before dealing with a third party, we must ensure that it is reputable and that it certifies through our Compliance Declaration that it complies will all applicable laws and with either (i) the provisions of Our Code and other compliance policies or (ii) with the third party´s own internal policies and guidelines with regards to their commercial relationship with the CEMEX Group.
+The Legal Compliance Department will assist in conducting a thorough due diligence review and in documenting the relationship with a prospective third party.
 This should be done according to applicable policies.
 If suppliers are not able to provide us with adequate assurance as to their compliance with our policies on, amongst other topics slavery and human trafficking, then we will cease trading with them unless they take verifiable steps towards compliance.

-- Our HR Department has measures in place to monitor the terms upon which employees are engaged and remunerated.
+- Our Human Resources Department has measures in place to monitor the terms upon which employees are engaged and remunerated.

-In general, during 2020, we made significant progress in identifying and implementing preventive measures to avoid any negative human rights impacts in our operations.
+In general, during 2021, we made significant progress in identifying and implementing preventive measures to avoid any negative human rights impacts in our operations.
+The CEMEX Human Rights Compliance Assessment enabled us to discuss and define action plans by country, including the U.K., in order to proactively anticipate any potential human rights impacts.
 Through our operations’ identification of their top five human rights impacts, we are developing a culture of awareness and accountability with the implementation of the UN Guiding Principles on Business and Human Rights.
-CEMEX Human Rights Compliance Assessment enabled us to discuss and define action plans by country, including the U.K., in order to proactively anticipate any potential human rights impacts.
 Nonetheless, we continue to work very closely with our operations to build their capabilities and maintain a robust mitigation and remediation model that enables us to prioritize and address human rights issues, while working to maximize our positive impacts.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide relevant training and support to ensure compliance in this area.
 All senior management have been briefed on the subject.
-During 2020, approximately 25,000 CEMEX employees and 1,400 outside participants received training related to business ethics, human rights, and legal compliance, dedicating more than 37,000 total hours for this purpose.
+During 2021, 17,568 CEMEX employees received training related to business ethics and compliance, including human rights and employee relations, dedicating more than 22,700 total hours for this purpose.